 I’ve been told to be grateful many times in my life, mostly by adopted parents and extended family, but also from non-adoptees who seem to think I should be grateful, too.
-If one has no say whether they are born or to the circumstances that follow, absolutely no sense of autonomy, are they then to be beholden to the adults who orchestrated the fundamental aspects of their life?
+If one has no say whether they are born or to the circumstances that follow, are they then to be beholden to the adults who orchestrated the fundamental aspects of their life?
 It feels a bit like saying to my biological daughter ‘hey, you should be grateful I gave birth to you’ and I can just imagine the choice response I would receive.

-Of course, the texture of adoption is different and people think a certain level of gratitude is appropriate when one is saved from foster care or a children’s home.
-As much as am sure many adoptees are grateful for their families, this is different to being grateful for a set of circumstances you had no choice or control over and an adoption, of which to be fair, had little to do with us but more a set of drawn up requirements our prospective parents wanted delivered.
+Of course, the texture of adoption is different, and people think a certain level of gratitude is appropriate when one is saved from foster care or a children’s home.
+As much as am sure many adoptees are grateful for their families, this is different to being grateful for a set of circumstances we had no choice or control over and an adoption, of which to be fair, had little to do with us but more a set of drawn up requirements our prospective parents wanted delivered.

-7) Please Don’t Wish Me Happy Birthday On The Day You Adopted Me:
+7) Please Don’t Wish Me Happy Birthday on The Day You Adopted Me:

-It’s a wonderful day for adopted parents, I’m sure and they wish to celebrate it in some way with us.
+It’s a wonderful day for adopted parents and they wish to celebrate it in some way with us.
 My mother liked to buy me clothes: a bright new dress, a cotton blouse, some shiny new shoes, not necessarily to wear on the day but gifts to be appreciated (this may sound controversial) as a mark of ownership.
 It sounds cynical to put it this way, I know, but at no point in the 16 long years of which I allowed them to celebrate this second birthday did they ever ask how I felt and whether I was happy.

 Although, is it fair to not allow adopted parents to express their joy?
 It’s natural to want to celebrate something as phenomenal as a child but how and even if the day is given prominence in the calendar should be a choice made between parents and child and not simply assumed to be acceptable practice.